Three-loop renormalization of the N=1, N=2, N=4 supersymmetric Yang-Mills theories

 which is different with compare to the result from Ref.~\cite{Avdeev:1982np}.
-For $\Dim=10$ and $\Dim=4$ the $\beta$-functions (\ref{betag}) and (\ref{betay}) are the same, on the contrary of the result of Ref.~\cite{Avdeev:1982np}.
+For $\Dim=10$ and $\Dim=4$ the $\beta$-functions (\ref{betag}) and (\ref{betay}) are the same, on the contrary to the result of Ref.~\cite{Avdeev:1982np}.
 For $\Dim=6$ the $\beta$-function~(\ref{betay}) from the Yukawa vertex is not zero at three loops, as in Ref.~\cite{Avdeev:1982np} but with different coefficients.
-The equivalence of the three-loop $\beta$-functions from the gauge and fermion-fermion-scalar vertices for the $\cN=1$ SYM theory in $\Dim=4$ was obtained already in Ref.~\cite{Harlander:2006xq}, what allowed to find the four-loop $\beta$-function in this model from the corresponding result in QCD~\cite{vanRitbergen:1997va}.
+The equivalence of the three-loop $\beta$-functions from the gauge and fermion-fermion-scalar vertices for the $\cN=1$ SYM theory in $\Dim=4$ was obtained already in Ref.~\cite{Harlander:2006xq}, that has allowed to find the four-loop $\beta$-function in this model from the corresponding result in QCD~\cite{vanRitbergen:1997va}.

+\subsubsection{Note added~\footnote{Februar, 2026}~\footnote{When this mismatch was corrected, we received information that the zero three-loop coefficient in the Yukawa beta function for $\cN=2$ SYM theory was obtained in Ref.~\cite{Chakraborty:2026hdv}.}}

+In order to keep the dimension $\Dim$ arbitrary, we followed Ref.~\cite{Avdeev:1980bh} and imposed certain relations among the matrices appearing in the Yukawa vertices ($\alpha^r_{mn}$ and $\beta^r_{mn}$ in the notations of Refs.~\cite{Gliozzi:1976qd, Avdeev:1980bh}).
+In particular, we used the relation given in Eq.~(2) of Ref.~\cite{Avdeev:1980bh},

+However, this relation is valid only for $\cN=4$ SYM theory.
+For $\cN=1$ and $\cN=2$ SYM theories, this trace is generally nonzero, since $\alpha^r$ and $\beta^r$ are not matrices in these models\footnote{Other relations for $\alpha^r$ and $\beta^r$ from Ref.~\cite{Avdeev:1980bh} can still be used to obtain results keeping $\Dim$ unspecified.}.
+Therefore, we recomputed the renormalization of the Yukawa vertex while treating ${\mathrm{tr}}[\alpha^r\beta^t]$ as an independent parameter, obtaining

+This additional term vanishes in $\cN=4$ SYM theory due to Eq.~(\ref{tralbe}), and in $\cN=1$ SYM theory due to the presence of an $\ep$-scalar inside the loop\footnote{The contribution of the $\ep$-scalar inside the loop is proportional to $\ep$, whereas the result in Eq.~(\ref{addcorr}) is proportional to $1/\ep$, yielding a finite expression.}.
+In contrast, for $\cN=2$ SYM theory this term enters the renormalization of the Yukawa vertex with unit coefficient.
+It exactly cancels the last line and the $\zeta_3$-term in the second line of Eq.~(\ref{betay}), leading to a vanishing three-loop beta function $\beta_{ffs}^{3-\mathrm{loop}}$ in $\cN=2$ SYM theory.
+Since this contribution is zero for both $\cN=4$ and $\cN=1$ SYM theories, the corresponding coefficient can be written as $c(\Dim-10)(\Dim-4)$, with $c=-1/4$ fixed by the $\cN=2$ SYM case.
+As a result, instead of Eq.~(\ref{betay}) we obtain

-So, we have found, that the gauge and Yukawa couplings are renormalized in the same way for $\cN=1$ SYM theory in $\Dim=4$ and for $\cN=4$ SYM theory in $\Dim=4$ (or $\cN=1$ SYM theory in $\Dim=10$).
+So, we have found, that the gauge and Yukawa couplings are renormalized in the same way for all $\cN=1$, $\cN=2$ and $\cN=4$ SYM theory (or $\cN=1$ SYM theory in $\Dim=4$, $\Dim=6$ and $\Dim=10$).
 Then, the $\DR$-scheme preserves supersymmetry and works correctly in these models up to three loops.